PiotrAdamowicz/AtomStoreTask2/README.md

 ## Task #2

-Cli + vue-chartjs + chart.js at this moment 2:55h
+Recruitment task for the Atom Store made with: Vue Cli + vue-chartjs + chart.js